-When it comes to advertising, one of the best tools that businesses can use is the brochure.
+When it comes to advertising, one of the best tools that businesses can use is the brochure samples.
 Up to this day, even with all the digital and paperless alternatives, brochures have indeed been proven very effective in getting the word across and converting people from being prospects to actual paying customers.

 If you’re looking to advertise something through the use of brochures, then you are definitely in the right place.
 Below is a collection of various advertising brochure templates that you can download, and all these templates are in the bi-fold type.
 Feel free to check out the brochure templates below by scrolling down.